Privacy Policy

 The personal data that we collect includes name; date of birth; address; taxpayer or social security numbers; identity documents such as passport, driving licence, and national identity cards; proofs of address; bank account details so that payments can be made; information about your personal financial and domestic situation so that trustee discretions can be properly made, which may include information about your dependants; and other information that we may consider necessary in connection with our fiduciary duties and legal obligations.

-Personal data is usually provided to us by you upon request but may be obtained by us from third parties and other sources such as databases and internet searches as well as from professional advisers such as lawyers, accountants, banks and financial advisers.
+Personal data is usually provided to us by you upon request but may be obtained by us from third parties and other sources such as databases and internet searches as well as from professional advisers such as lawyers, accountants, bankers and financial advisers.

 Data Transfer